rudzupuke/rudzupuke/README.md

 - 👋 Hi, I’m @rudzupuke
-- 👀 I’m interested in web development.
+- 👀 I’m interested in frontend and web development.
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning React.js
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 rudzupuke/rudzupuke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.